agrimaan/Agrimaan/agrimaan-app/docs/user-guides/farmer-user-guide.md

    - Historical data
    - Recommendations

-### Managing Multiple Fields
+### Managing Multiple fields

-1. Use the Fields page to see all your fields in a list or map view.
+1. Use the fields page to see all your fields in a list or map view.
 2. Filter fields by:
    - Name
    - Crop type
    - Status
    - Size
 3. Use the batch operations menu to:
-   - Export field data
+   - Export Fields data
    - Generate reports
    - Apply settings to multiple fields

 ### Using Satellite Imagery

-Satellite imagery helps monitor crop health and field conditions remotely:
+Satellite imagery helps monitor crop health and Fields conditions remotely:

-1. From a field's detail page, click the "Satellite" tab.
+1. From a Fields's detail page, click the "Satellite" tab.
 2. Select the date range for imagery.
 3. Choose the visualization type:
    - RGB (natural color)